mikepartelow/mikepartelow.github.io/docs/_posts/2024-03-31-cloud-native-go-otel.md

 ok  	mp/fib/pkg/fib	5.177s
 ```

-The memoization improved our benchmark by 3 orders of magnitude!^[3] And we can demonstrate the performance differences with no external dependencies, only Go's standard library, which means it's simple to include benchmarks in our CI pipeline, run them in our development environment, and ask our colleagues to gather benchmarks for us on their machines.
+The memoization improved our benchmark by 3 orders of magnitude![^performance] And we can demonstrate the performance differences with no external dependencies, only Go's standard library, which means it's simple to include benchmarks in our CI pipeline, run them in our development environment, and ask our colleagues to gather benchmarks for us on their machines.

 ## What was all that about?